adolfoweloy/adolfoweloy.github.io/_posts/2016-09-07-rabbitmq-study.en.md

   - There are **direct** and **topic** kinds of exchanges.

 ### Routing Key
-  - Is virtual address which allows for the Exchange to decides how to route any message. É um endereço virtual que permite à Exchange decidir como rotear uma mensagem.
-It's an available field in the header of an AMQP message.
+  - Is a virtual address that allows for the Exchange to decide how to route any message (a field in the header of an AMQP message).

-  - It is easy to make a resemblance with a mail server where the routing key is the email address, the queue is the inbox and the exchange is such as an MTA (mail transfer agent) which knows how to route the message based on mail address.
+  - It is easy to make an analogy with a mail server where the routing key is the email address, the queue is the inbox and the exchange is a MTA (mail transfer agent) which knows how to route the message based on mail address.

 ### Binding
-  - Defines the relation between exchangeas and queues which can be achieved in different ways.
+  - Defines the relationship between exchanges and queues which can be achieved in different ways.
 It must be declared with a name or pattern which can be used during routings performed by exchanges.
 Before routing to an specific queue, the routing-key header's field is compared with the name defined in binding rule.
-Such comparisions can be direct or can also be through pattern matching (i.e. `rabbit.*`).
+Such comparisons can be direct or can also be through pattern matching (i.e. `rabbit.*`).
 Using such pattern, messages which come with routing keys `rabbit.fast` or `rabbit.slow` or `rabbit.anything`, will be redirected to the queue defined on binding rule `rabbit.*`.
-An `*` matches with a word and `#` matches with zero on more words.
+A `*` matches with a word and `#` matches with zero or more words.

-#### Queues declarations examples
+### Queue declaration examples
-##### Creating a shared queue
+#### Creating a shared queue
 A shared queue can be created using the default exchange just by not declaring it's exchange name.
-Some pseudo-code follows to clarify the example:
+Below are some pseudo-code snippets to clarify the example:

 Declaring a queue with `app.atticus` name: